MisterSipster/Pick_Misty/README.md

 # Pick_Misty
-Place script isnide of folder with map name
+Place script inside of folder with map name